vankessel/vankessel.github.io/blog/_posts/2024-12-25-how-to-disprove-telempathy.md

 Maybe:

-Psychedelics.
+Entheogens.
 I don't recommended these if they are illegal for you where you are.
 I suspect Ketamine, LSD, DMT, and psilocybin mushrooms may help induce such a state, in approximate order of effectiveness.

 Meditation.